WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 The largest impact of these units are in Meadow.Foundation, but Meadow.Core's `IAnalogInputPort` now utilizes the `Voltage` type to return analog readings, rather than just a `float`.

-Additional changes around units to reduce ambiguity and unit conversion errors will that didn't make it into this release will arrive in a future beta including:
+**Note:** This conversion is not fully complete; additional changes around units to reduce ambiguity and unit conversion errors that didn't make it into this release will arrive in a future beta including:
  * Replacement of `float frequency` arguments with `Frequency` unit.
  * Replacement of `int duration` arguments with `TimeSpan` object.

 ### `IChangeResult<UNIT>` Introduction

-To help support the Units architecture, we've introduced a new class, `IChangeResult<UNIT>` that replaces the various `EventArgs`, `Conditions`, and `ChangeResult` types that were previously used to carry data during events and observable notifications:
+To help support the _Units_ architecture, we've introduced a new class, `IChangeResult<UNIT>` that replaces the various `EventArgs`, `Conditions`, and `ChangeResult` types that were previously used to carry data during events and observable notifications:

 ```csharp
 public interface IChangeResult<UNIT> where UNIT: struct